codex-storage/nim-codex/docs/Marketplace.md

 }
 ```

-Your request was successful once `"state"` shows `"started"`.
-Anything other than that means the request has not been processed yet, and an `"error"` state other than `null` means it failed.
+shows that a request has been submitted but has not yet been filled.
+Your request will be successful once `"state"` shows `"started"`.
+Anything other than that means the request has not been completely processed yet, and an `"error"` state other than `null` means it failed.